wudongming97/Prompt4Driving/README.md

 ## :star: Benchmark

-We expand Nuscenes dataset with annotating language prompts, named NuPrompt.
+We expand nuScenes dataset with annotating language prompts, named NuPrompt.
 It is a large-scale dataset for language prompt in driving scenes, which contains 35,367 language prompts for 3D objects, each for an average of 5.3 instances.
-Thanks to Nuscnes, our descriptions are closed to real-driving nature and complexity, covering a 3D, multi-view, and multi-frame space.
+Thanks to nuScenes, our descriptions are closed to real-driving nature and complexity, covering a 3D, multi-view, and multi-frame space.

 [//]: # (We show some examples below.)
 [//]: # (More data will be released at future.)